Mark Riss

 Mark Riss (born 13 September 1994) is a speedway rider from Germany.

 Speedway career

 He rode in the top tier of British Speedway, riding for the Belle Vue Aces and Wolverhampton Wolves in the SGB Premiership 2018.
-He began his British career riding for Edinburgh Monarchs in 2016.
+He began his British career riding for Edinburgh Monarchs in 2016 and rode for them for three seasons.
+He also rode for Wolverhampton Wolves from 2017 to 2018.

 Family

 He is the son of Gerd Riss, one of the leading German riders of all time.
 His brother Erik Riss also rides at the highest level.